 A 2011 recipient of the American Psychiatric Association’s Award for Advancing Minority Mental Health, the nonprofit has certainly had an impact.
 “We’ve learned to do without, and we’ve learned to do for ourselves,” Salcido says.
 “With very little, we’re able to support a community.”

 The Capacitar program is one of the ways Family Service cultivates a community-wide circle of care.
-Classes of 10 to 12 participants learn wellness practices that, drawing from Capacitar International’s work in regions stricken by conflict and chronic instability, build trauma resiliency and empowerment.
+Classes of 10 to 12 participants learn wellness practices that, drawing from Capacitar International’s work in regions stricken by conflict and chronic instability, build trauma resilience and empowerment.

 Group-style trainings also give clients who struggle with the sometimes turbulent realities of life in a border town an opportunity to develop relationships, experience a “sense of belonging,” and combat symptoms of depression, anxiety and post-traumatic stress disorder.